AElisha001/Investigation-of-the-Medical-Appointment-No-show-dataset/README.md

 ## Introduction

 In this project the Medical Appointment No-show data set is explored, albeit on a brief note.
 The dataset contains information on patients' attitude toward medical appointment schedules.
-Even more interesting is that the dataset contains information on Brazilian nationals who are enrolled on the [Bosla Familia] (https://en.wikipedia.org/wiki/Bolsa_Fam%C3%ADlia).
+Even more interesting is that the dataset contains information on Brazilian nationals who are enrolled on the [Bosla Familia]("https://en.wikipedia.org/wiki/Bolsa_Fam%C3%ADlia").
 A program which financially supports families with a focus on mitigating the adverse effects of poverty.
 I shall be investigating the significance of this scholarship on patients' response to medical appointment schedules.
 The dataset spans 2015-2016.

 ---

-### Structure of the data
+### Structure of the dataset

 The Medical Appointment No-show dataset contains 110527 rows and 14 columns.
 Columns in the dataset include;
-PatientId: Patient Identication
+1. PatientId: Patient Identication
-AppointmentID: Identification of each appointment
+2. AppointmentID: Identification of each appointment
-Gender: Whether patient is Male or Female
+3. Gender: Whether patient is Male or Female
-ScheduledDay: Day of week appointment is scheduled
+4. ScheduledDay: Day of week appointment is scheduled
-AppointmentDay: Day of appointment
+5. AppointmentDay: Day of appointment
-Age: Patient age
+6. Age: Patient age
-Neighbourhood: Where appointment takes place
+7. Neighbourhood: Where appointment takes place
-Scholarship: True or False [Bosla Familia] (https://en.wikipedia.org/wiki/Bolsa_Fam%C3%ADlia)
+8. Scholarship: True or False [Bosla Familia]("https://en.wikipedia.org/wiki/Bolsa_Fam%C3%ADlia")
-Hipertension: Whether patient has hypertension (True or False)
+9. Hipertension: Whether patient has hypertension (True or False)
-Diabetes: Whether patient has diabetes (True or False
+10. Diabetes: Whether patient has diabetes (True or False
-Alcoholism: Whether patient is alcoholic (True or False)
+11. Alcoholism: Whether patient is alcoholic (True or False)
-Handcap: Whether patient is handdicaped (True or False)
+12. Handcap: Whether patient is handdicaped (True or False)
-SMS_received: Message sent to patient
+13. SMS_received: Message sent to patient
-No-show: whether patient showed up for appointment schedule (True or False)
+14. No-show: whether patient showed up for appointment schedule (True or False)

 ---